learn-co-curriculum/dsc-lambda-functions-lab/README.md

 ```

 ## What is the average number of words for a yelp review?
-Do this with a single line of code!
+Do this with a single line of code.

 ```python